12 Home Staging Tips for Homeowners Trying to Sell

 Cost

 Professional home staging can cost hundreds or even thousands of dollars, depending on how much work the stager does, how big your house is, whether you decide to rent staging furniture, and how long the house is on the market.
-There are ways you might be able to cut the expense, however, including:
+There are ways you might be able to cut the expense, including:

-• Meeting with the pro to do a walk-through and consultation on how to stage your home to sell, but then doing the work yourself.
+• Meeting with the pro to do a walk-through and consultation on how to stage your home to sell, but then doing the work yourself

-• Asking the stager to work with your furniture instead of using rented items.
-(This could also save on storage costs.)
+• Asking the stager to work with your furniture instead of using rented items (this could also save on storage costs)

-• Focusing on a few important spaces, such as the entryway, the living room, and the master bedroom, instead of reworking your entire home.
+• Focusing on a few important spaces, such as the entryway, the living room, and the master bedroom, instead of reworking your entire home

 Recommended: Home Mortgage Calculator